Racopokemon/ImageSort/README.md

   * context menu has options: Move to /raw, move 1 folder up, and move to system trash!
   * maybe rename folders?
 Or is this too much?
   * ~~I discovered that with openfx or how its called you can also access the forward and back mouse button!
 Use the back one on the list view in the browser!~~
-  * **Make an option [x] silently move the delete folder to system trash on exit.**
+  * Make an option [x] silently move the delete folder to system trash on exit.
     * I thought about this, if it makes sense to ask every time, since now its unavoidable etc., but usually you want to silently delete it and otherwise its only the system trash.
+    * **INSTEAD: Offer a button at the FileOperationsWindow dialog, once copying has finished AND there exists a delete folder!**
   * ~~If the current dir does not exist on loading, _please_ don't use the default folder but move dirs up until you find a valid dir~~
     * ~~When browsing 1 dir up, select the folder you originated from!~~
 * Session storage
   * Simply stores the maps to a file and continues from it if it lies in the folder (or so)
   * Also save the last position of the cursor
-* Let the users decide how many categories they need (and let them rename later?) instead of the static 3
+* **Let the users decide how many categories they need (and let them rename later?) instead of the static 3**
-  * The 3 is not even a constant, its just hardcoded.
-Change this
+  * ~~The 3 is not even a constant, its just hardcoded.
+Change this~~
 * ~~Mid-clicking any check or category sets the filter to it or unsets it~~
 * Launcher: Context menu to open dir in explorer.
 PLS
 * is there now maybe antialais for image viewer? argh
 * ~~CAN WE PLEASE also see the lens manufacturer etc if it is known???
 I have reached the level where I want to know this at other ppls photos.~~
 * ~~In zoom: Spacebar or mid-click or *whatever* to zoom to 1:1?~~
 * ~~Also in zoom: show the pixel scale (100% means 1 pixel to 1 pixel)~~
-* error handling is very much non-existent when copying files - there is not even stack traces rn if a file to move does not exist..
+* ~~error handling is very much non-existent when copying files - there is not even stack traces rn if a file to move does not exist..~~
 * ~~scrolling both l and r buttons scrolls through files as normal~~
 * ~~Top left hot-corner (full-screen only) to instantly hide cursor and all annotations?
 For night views, I realized I need this feature.~~
 * ~~new key combination to switch between filters: ctrl + up / down~~
+* TODO: Cleanup these feature requests.